 should be aware that all three files will be stored in the same depot directory.
-The depot path and filenames assigned to the Windows server will be those first referenced.
-(In this case, the depot path name would be dir, and not DIR.)
+The depot pathnames and filenames assigned to the Windows server will be those first referenced.
+(In this case, the depot pathname would be dir, and not DIR.)